Shakermixer/XL2RVN/README.md

 ### Tech

 A place for details, snippets and the low level stuff to master

 ### Possible Ways

-* A L2 to RVN with EVM functionality (input by blackTron)
+* A L2 to RVN with EVM functionality (input by BlackTron)

-* the NFT contains the Xen contract code and data as metadata, as no smart contract is needed on the #RVN side for minting NFTs.
+* NFT contains the Xen contract code and data as metadata, as no smart contract is needed on the #RVN side for minting NFTs.
 This content can be interpreted by scripts and the NFTs are already tradable natively.
 With a #Xen token on #RVN, to hold account.

+* Include in the metadata a minified evm interpreter, which can be injected in the DOM or by similar mechanism, kind of #quine.
+Is that possible?